 - Posture modification techniques

 Very few patients require surgery following a bone spur diagnosis.
-If you have received little to no relief from conservative, non-invasive treatments, consider undergoing one of the procedures offered at Laser Spine Institute.
-Contact us to learn how our minimally invasive procedures have helped tens of thousands of patients find relief from neck and back pain.
+If you have received little to no relief from conservative treatments, consider undergoing one of the procedures offered at Laser Spine Institute.
+Contact us to learn how our minimally invasive procedures have helped more than 75,000 patients find relief from their chronic neck or back symptoms.

 At Laser Spine Institute, our highly skilled surgeons are able to remove the bone spurs that are pinching the nerves or spinal cord, thereby eliminating the symptoms of this debilitating condition.
 To find out if you are a potential candidate for our minimally invasive bone spur surgery, reach out to our dedicated team today and ask for a no-cost MRI review.*